-Provide your grazing livestock with access to fields that have sufficient shade in the form of hedges or trees.
+Provide your grazing livestock with access to fields that have sufficient shelter in the form of hedges or trees.
+Not only can this provide shade in drier, warmer period, it can act as a wind and rain break in bad weather.
 Consider critically examining your fields with an eye to future climate change.
-As our spring and summer weather looks to become even warmer, it could be that you should add in some additional hedgerows or trees to your grazing fields.
-These will provide shelter in future dry weather.
+As our spring and summer weather looks to become even warmer (and our winters colder and wetter), it could be that you should add in some additional hedgerows or trees to your grazing fields to provide shelter.

-The Agricultural and Horticultural Development Board (AHDB) have recently published information showing that lambs are markedly more susceptible to heat stress than adult sheep.
-Keeping an eye on your younger flock members is essential and you may wish to house them (using a lower stocking rate than standard) during prolonged warm weather.
+The Agricultural and Horticultural Development Board (AHDB) have recently published information showing that lambs are markedly more susceptible to both cold weather and heat stress than adult sheep.
+Keeping an eye on your younger flock members is essential and you may wish to house them (using a lower stocking rate than standard) during period of extreme temperatures.

 Handling and transport

-The lack of rainfall experienced through April so far has led to a noticeable drop in grass growth over the past two weeks.
+The lack of rainfall and fluctuating temperatures in February so far has led to a noticeable drop in grass growth over the past two weeks.
 Should your sward heights be below 4cm, you should supply supplementary forage to your livestock to make sure they remain in good condition.

-In the past week, the first three cases of Flystrike this year have been reported in the South West of England.
-The warmer weather has accelerated blowfly life cycles.
+The warmer weather can accelerate blowfly life cycles.
 Be on the lookout for this unpleasant condition early in a dry spring.
 It is not just sheep and cattle that can be affected by Flystrike, poultry and rabbits have been known to experience it, too!

 Interested to learn more?